 I hit some drives fully warmed up before going through the beginner training protocol and afterward.

-Up until this point, I have been pretty “maxed out” on my driver performance.
+Up until this point, I have been pretty "maxed out" on my driver's performance.
 My numbers are as efficient as possible concerning launch conditions, so the only real way for me to hit the ball farther is to add swing speed.